CAMB-DSbD/attestablelauncher/README.md

 returns is in essence a certificate of the attestable signed by Bob's attestable launcher.
 The latter acts as a trustworthy party.
 </br>
-Though not explicitly shown in the figure, BoB can be a cloud provider that has deployed Morello Boards in his infrastructure to rent as a cloud service.
+Though not explicitly shown in the figure, Bob can be a cloud provider that has deployed Morello Boards in his infrastructure to rent as a cloud services.
 Potential clients are owners of application that at some point need exfiltration resistant execution environments.
 </br>